Shy like a bright whisper

 Paused in a fraction for a possibility that isn’t,

-Their stilled hands held in a moment of enduring expectation as they blink their eyes in a fidget
+Their stilled hands held in a moment of enduring expectation

-With noise and clacks and the dumb wail of a car winding down
+With noise and clacks and the dumb wail of a car

-And deposits travellers like myself, all freshed-up and excited,
+And deposits travellers, like myself, all freshed up and excited,

-In the treasure-island of their mysterious darkness whose fresh odours of burnt spices,
+In the treasure-island of their mysterious darkness

 Cumin, cinnamon, ginger